Before getting started polishing the silver cutlery, you need to get prepared.

 Place a big cloth over a table – any old sheet will do and collect all the silver around the house.
 I recommend the use of Goddard’s Long Term Silver Polish and Silver Foam.
 An impregnated silver cloth is useful, especially if you simply want to buff the silver quickly.
-I also own a large stretch of chamois leather for polishing and keep a collection of different sizes of jewellers’ brushes-readily available from any high street jewellers – to remove the dry polish that sets in difficult-to access areas, for example between the tines of forks or around ornate decorations or engravings.
+I also own a large stretch of chamois leather for silver polishing and keep a collection of different sizes of jewellers’ brushes-readily available from any high street jewellers – to remove the dry polish that sets in difficult-to access areas, for example between the tines of forks or around ornate decorations or engravings.

 On picking up each piece take note of where the hallmarks are placed.
 It is important not to rub them to ensure the make and age of the silver remains clear over time.